kopp/minipython/docs/tutorials/music.rst

 to be played for a duration of ``4``.

 Make a list of notes to create a melody (it's equivalent to creating an animation with a list of images).
-For example, here's how to make MicroPython play opening of "Frere Jaques"::
+For example, here's how to make MiniPython play opening of "Frere Jaques"::

     import music